Skip to content

 SSH_KEY=~/.ssh/id_ed25519

-# Your domain + Let's Encrypt email
+# Domain + Let's Encrypt email

 DOMAIN=example.com